 Guidance: High Availability

-SQL must be set up for High Availability in production to ensure a server outage does not impact Sureview.
-There are a number of facilities provided by SQL for this and there are three options that are supported by Sureview:
+SQL must be set up for High Availability in production to ensure a server outage does not impact the SureView software.
+There are a number of facilities provided by SQL for this and there are three options that are supported by SureView:

 - Database Mirroring: this is the simplest to configure and uses two identical database servers and a witness server, with one of the servers being active and then automatically failing over to the other server if the witness detects an outage.
-Note that this feature was "deprecated" in SQL 2012 in favor of AlwaysOn Failover Clustering and may be removed in a future version (it still exists in SQL 2014, 2016, 2017, and 2019), however until then it remains the simplest option for High Availability in Microsoft SQL Server.
+Note that this feature was "deprecated" in SQL 2012 in favor of the more complicated AlwaysOn Failover Clustering, however it still exists in SQL 2014, 2016, 2017, and 2019 and remains the simplest option for High Availability in Microsoft SQL Server.

 - Two identical database servers running SQL Standard Edition or higher (database fails over between them)